thingwala/geyserwala-connect/docs/REST.md

 ***Integrating via REST***

 # Json REST API
-If the Admin web app is enabled a JSON REST API is available for you to monitor and control your device.
+If the Local app is enabled a JSON REST API is available for you to monitor and control your device.

 ## Authentication
-If you have set an admin password, all requests will require the session token header:
+If you have set an local password, all requests will require the session token header:

 * `Authorization: Bearer <token>`